sungsoo/sungsoo.github.io/_posts/2015-01-13-workload-management.md

 ## Workload Management for Big Data Analytics

-Parallel database systems and MapReduce systems (most notably Hadoop) are essential components of today’s infras- tructure for Big Data analytics.
+Parallel database systems and MapReduce systems (most notably Hadoop) are essential components of today’s infrastructure for Big Data analytics.
 These systems process multiple concurrent workloads consisting of complex user requests, where each request is associated with an (explicit or implicit) service level objective.
 For example, the workload of a particular user or application may have a higher priority than other workloads.
 Or, a particular workload may have strict deadlines for the completion of its requests.
 The research area of *Workload Management* focuses on ensuring that the system meets the service level objectives of various requests while at the same time minimizing the resources required to achieve this goal.
-At a high level, workload management can be viewed as looking beyond the per- formance of an individual request to the performance of an entire workload consisting of multiple requests.
+At a high level, workload management can be viewed as looking beyond the performance of an individual request to the performance of an entire workload consisting of multiple requests.
 Questions addressed by workload management research and technologies include:
 * How to implement different priorities for different workloads?
 * How to isolate the performance of one workload from the effect of other workloads?